divyajshah28/SimCLR_Defect_Detection/README.md

 * `mvted_ad`

 2. In `constants.py` change the wdir to the working directory where `Contrastive_learning.py` is saved
 3. Import `constants.py` to your original the main program.
+Change all hyperparameters here.
 4. Import `mvtec_ad.py` to your main program
 5. Execute `Contrastive_learning.py` from the terminal